nemozny/ibgateway-raspberry-64/README.md

 I have downloaded JDK 11 LTS / 64-bit / Linux / ARM / Package: Full JDK.
 For me it was https://download.bell-sw.com/java/11.0.20+8/bellsoft-jdk11.0.20+8-linux-aarch64-full.deb.

+Note: I have used JDK 17 LTS for RPI 5.

 Install it:
 ```
 $ dpkg -i bellsoft-jdk11.0.20+8-linux-aarch64-full.deb